GatorCogitate/cogitate_tool/README.md

 ### 2. How to Use

 #### 2.1 How To Install Packages

-After pulling the repo, use `pipenv shell` in `cogitate_tool/` to enter the virtual environment.
-Use `exit` to exit.
-Under the virtual environment, use `pipenv install <package_name> --dev` to install new packages for development.

-Here is a good [tutorial](https://realpython.com/pipenv-guide/) on how to use `pipenv`.

 When under development, always install the virtual environment first by using `pipenv install --dev`, then run the developing program by using